pavanreddy-katta/NLP-project/README.md

-This is the pyTorch implementation of HiPool: Hierarchical Pooling for Long Document Classification, published in ACL 2023.
+This is the PyTorch implementation of HiPool: Hierarchical Pooling for Long Document Classification, published in ACL 2023.

 The code is based on this implementation: https://github.com/IreneZihuiLi/HiPool/